 This WID was endorsed for use in the 5GA prioritization exercise.

-It was decided to make this a TIE20_ MiniWID during the prioritization exercise.
+It was decided to make this a TEI20 WID during the prioritization exercise (TEI20_NetShare_Ph2-ARC).
 This was revised, to add Rapporteurs, to SP-250838.

 This new WID was approved.